 Other works by Fuga were the gigantic apse of Triclinio Leoniano,

-the Coffee House in the Quirinale gardens, an enlargement of
+the casino in the Quirinale gardens, an enlargement of

 Spedale di S. Spirito and the nearby cemetery.